Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 it a memorable name.
 This Executor will later be used within our simulation function to launch the registered app.

 On line 22, we initialize the ensemble.
-The :meth:`parse_args()<tools.parse_args>` is used to read `comms` and `nworkers` from the command line.
+The :meth:`parse_args<tools.parse_args>` parameter is used to read `comms` and `nworkers` from the command line.
 This sets the respective `libE_specs` options.

-Next we add basic configuration for the ensemble.
-As one worker will run a persistent generator that will not need additinal computing resources, we calculate the number of workers that need resources to run simulations.
+Next, we add basic configuration for the ensemble.
+As one worker will run a persistent generator, we calculate the number of workers that need resources to run simulations.
 We also set `sim_dirs_make` so that a directory is created for each simulation.
-This helps organize output and also helps prevents workers from overwriting previous results.
+This helps organize output and also helps prevent workers from overwriting previous results.

 .. code-block:: python
   :linenos: